I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/sercx/nc-sercx-evt-sercx-receive-cancel.md

 <p>None.</p>

 ## -remarks
 <p>The serial framework extension (SerCx) calls this function to inform the serial controller driver that the current receive request has been canceled.
-If the driver has an outstanding receive operation in progress, the driver should cancel this operation and call the <a href="https://msdn.microsoft.com/library/windows/hardware/hh406713">SerCxProgressReceive</a> method to report the cancellation.
+If the driver has an outstanding receive operation in progress, the driver should cancel this operation and call the <a href="..\sercx\nf-sercx-sercxprogressreceive.md">SerCxProgressReceive</a> method to report the cancellation.
 In the <b>SerCxProgressReceive</b> call, set <i>BytesReceived</i> to the number of bytes received before the operation was canceled, and set <i>ReceiveStatus</i> to <b>SerCxStatusCancelled</b>.</p>

-<p>To register an <i>EvtSerCxReceiveCancel</i> callback function, the driver must call the <a href="https://msdn.microsoft.com/library/windows/hardware/hh406711">SerCxInitialize</a> method.</p>

-<p>The function type for this callback is declared in Sercx.h, as follows.</p>

-<p>To define an <i>EvtSerCxReceiveCancel</i> callback function that is named <code>MyEvtSerCxReceiveCancel</code>, you must first provide a function declaration that <a href="NULL">Static Driver Verifier</a> (SDV) and other verification tools require, as follows.</p>

-<p>Then, implement your callback function as follows.</p>

-<p>For more information about SDV requirements for function declarations, see <a href="https://msdn.microsoft.com/73a408ba-0219-4fde-8dad-ca330e4e67c3">Declaring Functions Using Function Role Types for KMDF Drivers</a>.</p>

-<p>The serial framework extension (SerCx) calls this function to inform the serial controller driver that the current receive request has been canceled.
-If the driver has an outstanding receive operation in progress, the driver should cancel this operation and call the <a href="https://msdn.microsoft.com/library/windows/hardware/hh406713">SerCxProgressReceive</a> method to report the cancellation.
-In the <b>SerCxProgressReceive</b> call, set <i>BytesReceived</i> to the number of bytes received before the operation was canceled, and set <i>ReceiveStatus</i> to <b>SerCxStatusCancelled</b>.</p>

-<p>To register an <i>EvtSerCxReceiveCancel</i> callback function, the driver must call the <a href="https://msdn.microsoft.com/library/windows/hardware/hh406711">SerCxInitialize</a> method.</p>
+<p>To register an <i>EvtSerCxReceiveCancel</i> callback function, the driver must call the <a href="..\sercx\nf-sercx-sercxinitialize.md">SerCxInitialize</a> method.</p>

 <p>The function type for this callback is declared in Sercx.h, as follows.</p>